Requested by geekyartchick on Tumblr. "Say You Like Me" by We the Kings inspired me to finish this monster!

 "Omigod, Arty, you know Kid Flash?" the girl squeals.
 Her brunette friend, Brigid, clutches Artemis's shoulder.

 "Don't call me Arty," Artemis deadpans instinctively, attempting to shrug off Brigid and failing.
 "And no!
 No, of course I don't know him.
-Why would I know a pig like that?"
+Why would I know an idiot like that?"

 "Uh, he knows you, missy," Brigid chirps, waggling her eyebrows.

-"Oooh, yeah!"
-Brigid agrees with relish, nodding hysterically.
+"Oooh, yeah!" she agrees with relish, nodding hysterically.
 "Are you going on a date with Kid Flash?"

 "Are you, like, his Mary Jane, or something?"
 Jamie sighs longingly, clasping her manicured hands at her chest and batting her eyes at the ceiling.
 "Ohh, my gosh, Arty, that is sooooo romantic."